top of page

 Youth Community Fund

-The Youth Community Fund (YCF) is a group of approximately 50-60 high school students who learn about philanthropy and the role of nonprofits in our community.
+The Youth Community Fund (YCF) is a group of approximately 50-60 10th - 12th grade high school students who learn about philanthropy and the role of nonprofits in our community.
 Participants will:

 • Engage in a variety of volunteer projects at different local nonprofit organizations